lkruger27/NS_SOS_Formalization/README.md

 * Corr_SOS_NS.v: Proving equivalence between Natural and Structural Operational Semantics.
 * Framework_NS.v: Functionally equivalent to FrameworkNS.v from Formalization_NS directory.
 Present for easier access.
 * Framework_common.v: Equivalent to Framework_Common.v in the above directory.
 Present for easier access.
+* Framework_SOS_small_exp.v: A version of the SOS framework, that evaluates arithmetical and boolean expression in small steps too.
+Not compeltely tested.
+* Exersisces_small_exp.v: The cases for which the above version is tested and working.

 ### Purpose